 This line includes the PHP file

-statement.
-This typically suggests that the code is using Composer, a PHP package manager, and it's likely loading dependencies or classes defined in thevendor
+vendor/autoload.phpusing therequirestatement.
+This typically suggests that the code is using Composer, a PHP package manager, and it's likely loading dependencies or classes defined in thevendordirectory.

 -